habitullence/puppet-habitullence/README.md

 ## Vision

-Doing your work in the shell puts you closer to the computer giving you a better learing experience and ultimately leveraging it's full potential.
+Doing your work in the shell puts you closer to the computer giving you a better learning experience and ultimately leveraging its full potential.

 Building your own IDE in the shell takes quite a bit of investment, the return is you end up with your own IDE tailored to your needs.